Publish to App Store (iOS)

 In the publishing dialog, click the link that says Click to Download CSR.
 This is your Certificate Signing Request file and you will need it to generate an iOS Distribution Certificate.

 Go to the Certificates page in your Apple Developer account to generate an iOS Distribution Certificate.
-Two-factor authentication helps to keep your account secure and Apple is making it mandatory for new developers to turn two-factor authentication on.

 Click on the blue + icon to create a new iOS distribution certificate.